-01/ 06What you're buying
+01/ 06What you get

 A license, not a subscription.

-The license is for personal use by the buyer.
-If you bought it for yourself, you can read it, print it, fill it in, copy individual pages for your own daily use, store it in your own notes app, and translate phrasing into your own words inside your own private notes.
+The license is for personal use by the reader.
+If you opened it for yourself, you can read it, print it, fill it in, copy individual pages for your own daily use, store it in your own notes app, and translate phrasing into your own words inside your own private notes.
 You can use it for work tasks, school tasks, life tasks, or the kind of half-task that is the actual reason you needed the kit.

-• Print rights Yes, print it.
+- Print rights Yes, print it.
 Print one copy or twenty for your own use.
 Tear pages out.
 Spill coffee on the re-entry worksheet.
 That's the whole point.

-• Modifications For your own use.
+- Modifications For your own use.
 Annotate the PDF, retype the prompts into your favourite notes app, build your own riff on the structure for your private workflow.
 What you can't do is sell, give away, or publish the modified version as your own product.

 — The one-time rule